i-cant-believe-its-not-better/neurips2021/_pages/03_accepted.md

 ---
 layout: page
-permalink: /accepted_papers/
+permalink: /accepted/
-title: Accepted Papers
+title: Accepted
-description:
+description: ICBINB@NeurIPS 2021 - A Workshop for "beautiful" ideas that *should* have worked
 ---

 **INFO**: Posters in gathertown will follow the numbering below.